Council tax arrears

 Deductions from earnings

 This is when the council asks your employer to take regular deductions from your earnings to repay the debt you owe.
 It is called an 'attachment of earnings order'.
 The deductions will be made from your 'net income' and are made on a sliding scale depending on how much you earn.
-This means income you have left after paying your tax and National Insurance.
+'Net income' means the income you have left after paying your tax and National Insurance.
 This type of enforcement cannot be used if you are self-employed.

-Deductions from net monthly income (orders made on or after 1 April 2007)
+Deductions from net monthly income in England